Link1503/Synthesis-Two/readme.md

-# People deserve love so I remade this!
+#People deserve love so I updated this!

 ### How to use
 - Create an application at the [Developer panel](https://discord.com/developers/applications/) (or you can use a previously existing one)